thomykay/devspace-systemsthinking/src/slides/devspace-systemsthinking.md

 ---
 <!-- _backgroundColor: lightblue -->
-* # 🕸️How much do you work with Systems Thinking so far?
+* # 🕸️ How much do you work with Systems Thinking so far?
-* # What are you motivation and questions for today's workshop?
+* # 👊 What are your motivation and questions for today's workshop?

 ---